New Window Opening Cost

 Factors That Impact the Cost of Creating a New Window Opening

-We've discussed the base price of windows and the labour costs associated with them, but there are a few other factors that can affect the cost of replacement windows.
+We've discussed the base price of windows and the labour costs associated with them, but there are a few other factors that can affect the cost of new windows.

 Purchasing vs Fitting